-In March of 2003, Rusk County Memorial Hospital obtained the designation of being a Critical Access Hospital.
+In March of 2003, Rusk County Memorial Hospital obtained designation as a Critical Access Hospital (CAH).
 This CAH status ensured area residents access to sustainable quality health services by improving the financial performance of the hospital.

-In the mid 1990s and the first decade of 2000, RCMH made many significant advancements in their imaging services.
-In 2006, the Imaging department became the first site in the state to offer 100% Fuji film-less technology for all radiology imaging including general radiology, mammography, CT, ultrasound, nuclear medicine and MRI studies.
+In the mid-1990s and the first decade of the 2000s, RCMH made many significant advancements in their imaging services.
+In 2006, the imaging department became the first site in the state to offer 100% Fuji film-less technology for all radiology imaging including general radiology, mammography, CT, ultrasound, nuclear medicine and MRI studies.
 A state-of-the-art 64-slice CT scanner was installed in the fall of 2008, allowing more complex cardiac studies to be preformed in the community and decreasing general survey scan times to about one minute for emergent situations.

 In June of 2011, Rusk County Memorial Hospital installed a permanent MRI machine, allowing the hospital to offer full-time imaging services to patients.

-In the fall of 2013, Rusk County Memorial Hospital's 130+ staff members, physicians, the Board of Trustees, and strategic planning partners collaborated to update the organization's mission, vision, and values statements.
+In the fall 2013, Rusk County Memorial Hospital's 130+ staff members, physicians, the Board of Trustees and strategic planning partners collaborated to update the organization's mission, vision and values statements.
 These guiding principles lead the hospital in their efforts to create a culture of exceptional care.